Telroshan/Jam-Let-it-Rock/README.md

 # Jam - Let It Rock

-2 teams of 6 (3 artists, 3 devs) had 36 hours to create a game around the following theme : "Set it up, Let it go".

-Let It Rock is one of those two games.

 ## Pitch
 Defeat a friend of yours in a rock, paper, scissors game, with spicy encounters.